 Send & Receive Animated GIFs in Messages on iPhone

 There really isn’t much to this.
-All you need to do is find an animated GIF with Safari, and then:
+All you need to do is find an animated GIF you want to share with someone with Safari (like the animated dancing banana on this very page), and then do the following:

-- Move on over to the Messages app, and then tap and hold in the input box and choose “Paste” to insert the animated gif into the message to send as usual
+- In the input box, tap and hold, then choose “Paste” to insert the animated gif into the message

 You can try it yourself right now by reading this post from an iOS device, using the lovely dancing banana gif from AccuWeather as an example.